Learn English with Dar Williams

 And I remember that night when I'm leaving a late night [a party or a gathering] with some friends, and I hear somebody tell me it's not safe, someone should help me - I need to find a nice man to walk me home.

-.
+[Now, as an adult, she remembers the night of her imaginary adventure.
 Her friends tell her that it is not safe for her to walk home alone, and that she needs a man to walk with her for safety.]

 When I was a boy, I scared the pants off of my mom, and I climbed what I could climb upon.

-when she acted like a boy.
+[The singer returns to talking about her childhood, when she acted like a boy.
 To scare the pants off someone is to frighten them, and mothers are often frightened when their children do dangerous things.]

 And I don't know how I survived, I guess I knew the tricks that all boys knew.

-The singer survived (continued to live) although she did things as a child that were not considered safe.
+[The singer survived (continued to live) although she did things as a child that were not considered safe.
 She guesses – she has an idea – that there were tricks, or special strategies, that that boys knew.]

 And you can walk me home, but I was a boy, too.